Introduction

 Exercise 1: Create a fork

-Follow the above instructions to create a fork of the intermediate-git-test-repo.
-Then create a local copy of it.
+Follow the above instructions to create a fork of the intermediate-git-test-repo and a local copy of it.

 We’ll discuss forking further in the Remotes and Branching Models chapters.